-13 Derivative financial instruments
+13. Derivative financial instruments

+2015 \$'000 2014 \$'000

+Current liabilities

+Interest rate hedging contracts 785 19

+Non-current liabilities

-15 Derivative infancial instruments 2015 \$'000 2014 \$'000 Current liabilities Interest rate hedging contracts 785 19 Non-current liabilities Interest rate hedging contracts 2,292 1,880
+Interest rate hedging contracts 2,292 1,880

 (a) Instruments used by the Group

 The Group is party to derivative financial instruments in the normal course of business in order to hedge exposure to fluctuations in interest rates in accordance with the Group's financial risk management policies (refer to note 43).